Golden Venture: The journey

 The immigrants paid $40,000 on average in whole or in part before departing China on foot through Myanmar then to Bangkok where they were kept in a staging house for two months.
 In February 1993, the ship departed, and on its way stopped in Mombasa, Kenya, to pick up passengers left stranded by a previous boat that had run aground there.
 Rounding the Cape of Good Hope, the ship was caught in a hurricane but survived and headed toward Boston.

 The immigrants were held in the cramped hold of the freighter and were forced to live on a diet of rice, peanuts, dirty water, and spoiled food as it sailed on its 4-month voyage to New York City.
 There were beatings by the gang enforcers on board and several incidents of rape.

 The ship was supposed to rendezvous with smaller vessels before landing to help move some of the immigrants and lessen the load.
 This did not happen due to the gang in charge being arrested around that time.
 The smugglers on board directed the ship to New York City.
 Golden Venture ran aground on the beach at Fort Tilden in Rockaway Beach in Queens, New York, on June 6, 1993, at around 2 a.m. after a mutiny of sorts by one smuggler who had locked up the captain.
+Initial reports counted 7 deaths among those who attempted to swim to ashore: the total number was later revised to 10.